A couple looking at a computer in a kitchen setting.

 With Rocket Mortgage, VA loan borrowers must have at least 10% equity to qualify.

-Whether you’re eligible for an escrow waiver will depend on a variety of factors.
-Below are some of our main requirements, but if you have questions about your specific situation, speak with your Home Loan Expert.
-Your state may also have laws around escrow waivers, so you may be subject to additional requirements.
+Whether you’re eligible for an escrow waiver with Rocket Mortgage will depend on a variety of factors.
+Below are some of our main requirements.
+Your state may also have laws for escrow waivers, so you may be subject to additional requirements.

-To have your escrow account removed from your mortgage, you’ll likely need:
+To waive your escrow account with us, you’ll likely need:

 • Less than 80% LTV on a conventional loan (no more than 90% LTV for a VA loan)